nebulab/shopify_theme_builder/README.md

 All files inside the `button` folder will be compiled into a single `button.liquid` file in the `blocks` folder, combining the comment, doc, Liquid, JSON, CSS, and JavaScript code.

+## Tailwind CSS Support

+ShopifyThemeBuilder also supports Tailwind CSS integration.
+You can specify an input CSS file that includes Tailwind directives and an output CSS file where the compiled styles will be saved.
+The watcher will automatically run the Tailwind build process whenever changes are detected in the components folder.

 ## Installation